DefensiveOrigins/APT-PreReqs/labs/DOAZLab.md

 | ![](../images/prls2-7.jpg) |
 |----------------------------|

-The full deployment will take aproximately 45 minutes.
+The full deployment will take approximately 45 minutes.
 You do not need to keep the window open, the process will continue even if you close it.
 In the following section, you will configure the new lab environment to report logs to Azure Sentinel.
 You must wait for deployment to complete before continuing.
 </blockquote>
 </details>